AliAarefi/PaperSoccer/src/agent/graphical/README.md

 ## Graphical Agent

-This package is the implementation of the agent with graphical user interface.
+This package is the implementation of the agents with graphical user interface.